LAMiNATE Members

 Anna Flyman Mattsson, associate professor of Swedish as a second language.
 Flyman Mattsson’s research deals with language acquisition in different ages, with a particular focus on grammatical development.

-Sabine Gosselke-Berthelsen, postdoctoral researcher in General Linguistics.
-Gosselke-Berthelsen currently conducts research I comparing native speaker and second language learner processing of a typologically rare prosodic feature of Danish.
+Sabine Gosselke Berthelsen, postdoctoral researcher in General Linguistics.
+Gosselke Berthelsen currently conducts research comparing first and second language users' processing of a typologically rare prosody-morphology association in Danish.

 Jonas Granfeldt, professor of French linguistics, leader of leader of LAMiNATE, and co-chair of the research programme TEAM (Transdisciplinary Approaches to